 To cut that risk, you need to do two things:

-The tricky part is choosing the right stocks.
+For example, companies issuing a very high dividend may not be able to sustain it.
 Graves warns that too many novices jump into the market without thoroughly investigating the company issuing the stock.
 “You’ve got to investigate each company’s website and be comfortable with their financial statements,” Graves says.
 “You should spend two to three weeks investigating each company.”

 “ETFs are an ideal choice for novices because they are easy to understand, highly liquid, inexpensive and have far better potential returns because of far lower costs than mutual funds,” Graves says.

 Another key risk is that stocks or ETFs can move down significantly in short periods of time, especially during times of uncertainty, as in 2020 when the coronavirus crisis shocked financial markets.
 Economic stress can also cause some companies to cut their dividends entirely, while diversified funds may feel less of a pinch.